What is nivolumab (Opdivo®)?

 How nivolumab is given

-Before, or on the day of treatment, a nurse or person trained to take blood (phlebotomist) may take a blood sample from you.
+Before or on the day of each treatment, a nurse or person trained to take blood (phlebotomist) may take a blood sample from you.
+This is to check that it is safe for you to have treatment.

-You will see a doctor or nurse before you have treatment.
-They will talk to you about your blood results and ask you how you have been feeling.
-If your blood results are okay, the pharmacist will prepare your treatment.
+You will speak to a doctor, nurse or pharmacist before you have treatment.
+They will talk to you about your blood results and ask how you have been feeling.
+If your blood results are okay, the pharmacy team will prepare your treatment.

 Your course of treatment

-You may have nivolumab once every 2 weeks, or once every 4 weeks.
+You may have nivolumab once every 2 weeks, once every 3 weeks or once every 4 weeks.
 Your doctor, nurse or pharmacist will discuss your treatment plan with you.

 About side effects